-The story of Clive Lloyd had to start wearing glasses at a very early age.
+The story of Clive Lloyd is that he had to start wearing glasses at a very young age.
 By the time he was 14, therefore, I was looking at the world through rose-colored spectacles.
 Well, not exactly rose-colored.
-My glasses were large, round, and not particularly attractive but they were necessary and they certainly made me see well.
-The incident which caused another addition to the four-eyed variety of the human race occurred when I was 12 years of age.
+My glasses were large, round, and not particularly attractive, but they were necessary, and they certainly made me see well.
+The incident that caused another addition to the four-eyed variety of the human race occurred when I was 12 years of age.

-Much more importantly, while batting I was being struck on the legs far too frequently for my liking and, in the inter-school matches in which I was playing, being out lbw time and again.
+Much more importantly, while batting, I was being struck on the legs far too frequently for my liking, and in the inter-school matches in which I was playing, I was being out lbw time and again.
 The umpire couldn’t have been wrong every time.
 So it was off to the optician.
-First, drops were recommended but when they proved ineffective, spectacles were ordered, becoming—for better or for worse—part of the Clive Lloyd physique forever more.
+First, drops were recommended, but when they proved ineffective, spectacles were ordered, becoming—for better or for worse—part of the Clive Lloyd physique forever more.